Consumer Medicine Information

 Do not use FORTEO if:

-you have ever had Paget's disease of the bone
+you have ever had metabolic bone disease (including Paget’s disease of the bone or

 If it has expired or is damaged, return it to your pharmacist for disposal.